katiekr/Senior-Design-Solar-Maximum/Design/Design Descriptions.md

     - Panel Rotation
     - Battery

-## Design 3 Shows computation the algorithm inputs and outputs, energy storage and management, and how the feedback loop operates
+## Design 3 Shows computation the algorithm inputs and outputs, energy storage and management, and how the feedback loop operates.
   - Input
     - Solar energy
     - Electricity measurement to arduino